 For the study, the team included 2,051 people aged 50-80 years.

 However, time commitment and cost stood in the way of pet ownership, researchers said.
-Apart from people reporting difficulty in travelling or enjoying activities outside home due to pets, 18 per cent said having a pet put strain on their budget.
+Apart from people reporting difficulty in travelling or enjoying activities outside home due to pets, 18 per cent said having a pet put strain on their budget due to costs such as food

 One in six participants said they put their pet’s needs ahead of their own.
 “Although the benefits of pets are significant, social connections and activities with friends and family are also key to quality of life,” the study said.